o3de/sig-testing/governance/SIG Testing Charter.md

     * Code coverage
     * Logfile root-cause analysis and failure summaries
   * Retrofit new software patterns onto untested features, to expose them for testing by other SIGs
-  * Automated tests verifying contributors can write test automation, these tests target:
+  * Automated tests which verify contributors can write test automation, such tests target:
     * The testing framework itself
     * Individual test tools
     * AR pipeline functionality
     * Working example tests
 * Automated Review (shared ownership with SIG-Build)
-  * Pre-validation phase of AR
+  * Pre-validation "Early Warning System" phase of AR
   * Test phase of the AR pipeline and periodic (nightly) builds
-  * Metrics, reports, and dashboards for tests that execute remotely in AR
+  * Metrics, reports, and dashboards for tests that execute remotely in AR and Nightly builds
-* Pull Request Reviews from other SIGs
+* Pull Request reviews from other SIGs
-  * SIG-Testing may be added to any pull request to ask for testing advice
+  * SIG-Testing may be added to any pull request to request testing advice
 * Documentation
   * Docs for each category “In Scope” above
+  * How to reach out to this SIG
   * Test writing guides
+    * Test Plans for a component
+    * Individual tests for a feature
+    * Covering multiple operating systems
   * Roadmap of SIG features

-## Cross-cuttong Processes
+## Cross-cutting Processes

+The following responsibilities are driven by SIG-Testing across all other O3DE SIGs

+* Issue tracking guidelines
+  * How to use Templates and Labels
-* Testing policies across all other SIGs, such as:
+* Test policy recommendations, such as:
   * Handling changes that break tests in seemingly unrelated code
   * Resolving intermittent failures
   * Auditing existing tests
   * Maximum test duration (timeouts)
-  * Minimum performance requirements
   * How to prioritize test cases
   * How and how often to organize exploratory manual testing “bug bash” exercises
 * Releases